 Passport Health – Travel Vaccines for Mexico

 “Had a great consultation with the RN working this morning.
-She was prepared with an entire package for travelers to Mexico and went through all of the risks with me.
+She was prepared with an entire package for travellers to Mexico and went through all of the risks with me.
 She recommended the necessary vaccinations I have not received yet and administered them promptly and efficiently.
 I would definitely recommend this travel clinic to friends.”

 “I went to the clinic for a Fluzone flu shot because no pharmacies or my doctor carried this vaccine.
 While I was there I also received another vaccination for my upcoming trip to Mexico.
 The nurse was very informative & ran through all the vaccinations I should have or need for my trip.”